TaSCA

 TaSCA Coming to Life

-The TaSCA project has undergone multiple stages of strategic planning, and is now in the project implementation stage.
-This stage will consist of the distribution of 15 microgrants over three years.
-The community has committed to submitting accountability documents, financial statements, and narrative progress reports for each microgrant.
+The TaSCA project was was supported through 15 microgrants over four years.
+The community submitted accountability documents, financial statements, and narrative progress reports for each microgrant.

 If you would like financial statements or information regarding the TaSCA project, please submit an enquiry to scott@interoots.org.